Somerset Rivers Authority’s purpose, history and funding

 Somerset Rivers Authority is not involved in emergency responses to flooding or in flood recovery efforts.
 This means, for example, that the SRA does not supply sandbags, or set up pumps, or clear debris.

-Brief history of Somerset Rivers Authority
+Origin of Somerset Rivers Authority

 The SRA’s creation was proposed in the Somerset Levels and Moors Flood Action Plan.